sillvester001/sillvester001/README.md

 </p>

 I'm Silvester, a web developer full-time from Kenya!
-I spend far more time bulding great things for human and this is where you can find it.
+I spend far more time building great things for human and this is where you can find it.

 My website/Portfolio: https://sillvester001.github.io/
 <p align="center">